4 · Professional Evolution Analysis

 Identity & Reputation, Aligned

-Data: drawn from my Radian assessments.
+Data: Drawn from my Radian assessments.
 These include the SPI (identity), the PRS from 8 reviewers (reputation), and my 360° reports.

 The Introduction